Although VEGAS will open and play many media formats with its native decoders, other types of media cause issues such as:

 Close VEGAS, rename the folder to something like compoundplugRENAMED, then restart VEGAS and try opening your file.
 If it opens more successfully, I recommend rendering it to a new file with VEGAS, for example using the Sony AVC/MVC or MainConcept AVC/AAC renderers.
 Then close VEGAS, restore compoundplug to its original name, restart VEGAS and use the new file.
 Do not just leave compoundplug renamed, as it will affect playback and compatibility of many other files.

-If you need to convert (transcode) your file so VEGAS can read it properly, try these:
+If you need to convert (transcode) your file so VEGAS can read it properly, you can also try these:

 Especially popular for converting to H.264 (AVC) but can also render H.265 (HEVC).
 Use an MP4 container.